Yashparmar1125/LangSQL/Frontend/README.md

-# SQLMind - AI-Powered SQL Assistant
+# LangSQL - AI-Powered SQL Assistant

-SQLMind is a modern web application that helps developers generate, translate, and optimize SQL queries using artificial intelligence.
+LangSQL is a modern web application that helps developers generate, translate, and optimize SQL queries using artificial intelligence.
 It supports multiple SQL dialects including Trino and Spark SQL.

 ## Features